relab-fuberlin/schlechter_phyllosphere_spatial_distribution/docs/results1_bacdensity_communitycomplexity.md

            logFC = log2(FC))
 ```

 Changes in population density could be related to temporal changes.
 Thus, we evaluated how population density changed over the two times of sampling, namely 7 dpi and 14 dpi.
-Here we observed a small yet significant effect of time of sampling (Wilcoxon, *Z* = 84973, *p* = < 0.05, Wilcoxon's *r* = 0.15 [0.09-0.22]), representing an increase in 1.69-fold between 7 and 14 dpi.
+Here we observed a small yet significant effect of time of sampling (Wilcoxon, *W* = 84973, *p* = < 0.05, Wilcoxon's *r* = 0.15 [0.09-0.22]), representing an increase in 1.69-fold between 7 and 14 dpi.

 ```r